Pooryamb/benchmark_structural_aligners4pfam_annotation/README.md

 python scripts/process_pf_clans_info.py # This will make a tsv file whose first column is Pfam id and second column is clan id
 ```

-The next scripts will be used for finding the sensitivity based on the number of FPs before the first TP.
+The next script preprocesses the files for finding the sensitivity based on the number of FPs before the first TP.
+It finds the row number of the first occurence of each family/clan level label.
+The labels could be one of the followings:
+** family: TP, clan: TP
+** family: FP, clan: TP
+** family: FP, clan: FP
+Next, the jupyter notebook script uses the output of this step for the plots
 Run time on Niagara Node of Compute Canada: 1 hour.
 ```
 mkdir -p data/processed/first_label_occ